degree9/heroku-boot-clj/README.md

-# boot-clj-docker-image
+# heroku-boot-clj

-`adzerk/boot-clj` is a public Docker image that installs and sets up Oracle Java 8 and the latest version of [Boot][boot].
+`degree9/heroku-boot-clj` is a public Docker image that installs latest version of [Boot][boot] on top of the `heroku/jvm` image.

 This repo is set up as an [automated build][docker] on Docker Hub.
-The `adzerk/boot-clj` Docker image is automatically built from the _Dockerfile_ in this repo and deployed to Docker Hub.
+The `degree9/heroku-boot-clj` Docker image is automatically built from the _Dockerfile_ in this repo and deployed to Docker Hub.

 ## Try It

 ```
-$ docker run -it adzerk/boot-clj repl
+$ docker run -it degree9/heroku-boot-clj repl
 ```

 ## Extend It

 To use as a base image for another _Dockerfile_, put this at the top of your
 _Dockerfile_:

-    FROM adzerk/boot-clj:latest
+    FROM degree9/heroku-boot-clj:latest

 ## Cache Maven Artifacts At Build Time